Thanks everyone for attending the course!!!

 If you want to stay informed about upcoming courses please register with your perferences at

-This is the first iteration of a C++ course for the high energy physics community organised in collaboration between the Software Institute for Data Intensive Sciences and the Training Working Group of the HEP Software Foundation.
+Welcome to the fifth iteration of a C++ course for the high energy physics community organised in collaboration between the Software Institute for Data Intensive Sciences and the Training Working Group of the HEP Software Foundation.

-This event will run over 5 days.
-Each day will feature one two hour interactive lecture session in the morning and a session focused around hands-on training exercises in small breakout groups (related to the morning training) in the afternoons (CEST).
+The event will run over 3 days.
+Each day will feature one two hour interactive lecture session in the morning and a two hours session focused around hands-on training exercises in small breakout groups (related to the morning training) in the afternoons (CEST).

 The afternoon trainings are supported by mentors from within the HEP community